SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     n0(PC) := 0x42
     n0(PC, "true") := 0x42
     n0(PC, 0x666) := 0xEE
-    val SOMETHING = n0.insert(myHardwareSignal) //This create a new Payload when(n1(SOMETHING) === 0xFFAA){ ... }
+    val SOMETHING = n0.insert(myHardwareSignal) // This create a new Payload when(n1(SOMETHING) === 0xFFAA){ ... }

-While you can manualy drive/read the arbitration/data of the first/last stage of your pipeline, there is a few utilities to connect its boundaries.
+While you can manually drive/read the arbitration/data of the first/last stage of your pipeline, there is a few utilities to connect its boundaries.

 .. list-table::